 Annie and Lizzie have very kindly stated that they are willing to share their resources if others would like to proceed with their own online workshops.

-If you’re interested in learning more about ABC LD or running a session for your module, unit or whole programme, then please contact the FBMH eLearning team at FBMHcontact@manchester.ac.uk
+If you’re interested in learning more about ABC LD or running a session for your module, unit or whole programme, then take a look at our ABC Curriculum Design page or contact the FBMH eLearning team at FBMHcontact@manchester.ac.uk.